susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![Advance Day 16][D16.2]
 #### My quote of the day:  “Believe you can and you’re halfway there.” –Theodore Roosevelt
 ![Believe you can and you’re halfway there][D16.3]

+## Day 17 - D10 #60daysofudacity : Saturday, December 19, 2020

+ 1. I continued with lesson 3 Linear Regression(3.13-3.14)
+ 2. My quote of the day: “It doesn’t matter how slow you go as long as you don’t stop.” –Confucius
+ 3. Today we had our first meeting with the study group #sg_spanish yeii!
+Thanks for participating in the meeting guys! @Priscila Espinoza @Joaquin I loved meeting you.
+ 4. Last night I found out that I was elected as a student leader along with @LauraT and @Sumnima Thapa from the #celebrate  channel, I hope that many here celebrate each of their achievements and share it, it would be great to hear from you. :purple_heart:

+My progress log link on github

+Today I want to motivate @Frida @Avinash Kumar @Harkirat Singh @LauraT @Sampson @Avinash Kumar @Oluwatosin @Olga Gnatenko @hilsia @Vipul Aggarwal @Richard @Aarthi Alagammai @Viena Baca to continue with great enthusiasm in this learning challenge :purple_heart:

+#### My progress Day 17 - D10 #60daysofudacity
+![Advance Day 17][D17.1]
+![Advance Day 17][D17.2]
+#### My quote of the day:  “It doesn’t matter how slow you go as long as you don’t stop.” –Confucius
+![Confucius][D17.3]
+#### Sg_Spanish first meeting
+![Sg_Spanish first meeting][D17.4]